Newcastle, UK

 Pubs & Bars

 Newcastle's nightlife is legendary, and the pub music scene matches it.
 From the Bigg Market's party bars to Jesmond's gastropubs and Ouseburn's indie venues, there's live music across the city every night.
-Most pubs pay £80–£260 for a 2-set evening.
+Most pubs pay £80–£260 for a 2-set evening, with cover bands and acoustic duos working the same circuit.
+See live gigs in Newcastle for the current calendar.
 Geordie audiences are famously up for it — warm, loud, and ready to have a good time.
 The city's compact centre means musicians can easily move between venues, and word-of-mouth travels fast.

 Weddings & Private Events

-Wedding bands in Newcastle typically charge £500–£1,200 depending on band size and travel.
-Northumberland is one of England's most stunning wedding destinations — castles like Alnwick and Bamburgh, country estates, and converted barns across the Tyne Valley.
-Newcastle bands regularly cover the whole of the North East for weddings.
-Many offer traditional Northumbrian music options — pipes, fiddle — alongside standard party sets for a distinctly local touch.
+Wedding bands in Newcastle typically charge £500–£1,200, with function bands hitting the same range for corporate dinners, product launches and Christmas parties.
+Northumberland is one of England's most stunning wedding destinations — Alnwick Castle, Bamburgh Castle, Rockliffe Hall, Matfen Hall and Beamish Hall all run busy summer wedding seasons.
+Newcastle bands regularly cover the whole of the North East, and many offer traditional Northumbrian music options (pipes, fiddle) alongside standard party sets for a distinctly local touch.

 Restaurants & Hotels